JWen00/UNSW/COMP1531/LectWk3.md

 1. Abstraction

-Abstractions means making a class/object generic and therefore being able to fucs on the common properties and behaviours of objects
+Abstractions means making a class/object generic and therefore being able to focus on the common properties and behaviours of objects

 2. Encapsulation